Lake Trout At Medicine Stone Lake:

 Right after ice-out, Lakers are shallow and people fishing for Pike and Walleye Catch them.
 They can also be caught free-trolling with Cleos and Rapalas along the shore.
 In Late Spring, Lake Trout generally stay in the 15 to 25-foot range and can still be caught free-trolling with lures that go deeper.
 By mid-June to the end of august, the Lake Trout stay in the 30 to 40-foot range and are still easy to catch with a 3-way swivel rig, downriggers or using a simple plain jig hook and minnow and drifting with the wind over the shoals.
 It's impossible to predict how many you can catch in a day because every experienced Lake Trout fisherperson knows they turn on and off like a light switch because of their sensitivity to light and atmospheric conditions.
 The best time for Lake Trout fishing on Medicine Stone lake is 11:00 am to mid afternoon around 4:00 pm during a bright hot sunny day The record for Lakers is 33 in two hours between two boats and four rookie fisherman.
 All of the Lakers where caught over the same shoal using a simple jig hook and minnow in 30 - 40 feet of water.

-Kitty Hawk Lake:
+Lake Trout At Kitty Hawk Lake:

 There are no Lake Trout in Kitty Hawk Lake as it's a shallow Walleye and Northern Pike lake.
 Attached to Kitty Hawk is Cornpicker Lake.
 Cornpicker Lake is a spring-fed lake and teaming with Lake Trout.
 The average size may be smaller than Medicine Stone Lake and big trophy lunker trout are not as common but Cornpicker Lake is fun because the trout are concentrated and you can catch tons of them.
 We have had guest report catching 40 Lake Trout in a day.